 "Back in 1995, early in the Cranet project, as a researcher embedded in contextual approaches to HRM I wrote a positive extended review about the programme, noting it had the potential to make a landmark contribution.
 The network that was built up over the years proved true to their mission, and the dataset, along with the intellectual traditions it has spawned have proved invaluable.
 This volume reflects on that journey that has been undertaken and the ways in which it relates to the broader development of comparative traditions.
 It is essential reading for those who wish to understand the field."

-Professor Paul Sparrow, Emeritus Professor of International HRM, Lancaster University Management School
+Professor Paul Sparrow, Emeritus Professor of International HRM, Lancaster University Management School, UK

 "This book addresses three very important topics: comparative human resource management, the importance and challenges of contextual understanding in human resource management, and research collaborations to advance our understanding of comparative human resource management.
 To describe these topics the editors have assembled authors with the most extensive and relevant expertise possible.
 Together they provide great descriptions of these three topics.
 As a consequence, readers will be much more informed about the knowledge of these topics and will benefit immensely in their own research in comparative human resource management.
 In addition, readers will also learn about the superb contribution of the CRANET collaboration to the field of comparative human resource management over the past thirty years!"

-Randall S. Schuler, Distinguished Professor of Strategic and International Human Resource Management, Rutgers University and the University of Lucerne
+Randall S. Schuler, Distinguished Professor of Strategic and International Human Resource Management, Rutgers University, USA, and the University of Lucerne, Switzerland

 Jaime Bonache, Universidad Carlos III of Madrid, Spain